Davidholmes1993/groupwork_lrg/README.txt

 ERROR: This file does not exist in this directory Please make sure your file is saved in groupwork_lrg directory

-This error message comes up if you have not saved you LRG.xml file in the same directory as the one from the Github directory.
+This error message comes up if you have not saved your LRG.xml file in the same directory as the one from the Github directory.
 Please try to move your chosen LRG.xml file into the groupwork_lrg folder.